yh-ng/tp/docs/README.md

      \__| \___||_|   |_| |_| |_||_|\_| \_/ \__,_||___/

     ____________________________________________________________
-     Hello!
-I'm termiNus.
-     What can I do for you?
+     Hello there!
+     How can termiNus assist you today?
     ____________________________________________________________
 ```

-termiNus is an interactive task manager for students in NUS.
+termiNus is an interactive task manager for undergraduate students in NUS.
+It is ideal for keyboard-inclined students

-Useful links:
+to showcase their skills and make their life easier with the help of termiNus.

+Here are some useful links:
 * [User Guide](UserGuide.md)
 * [Developer Guide](DeveloperGuide.md)
 * [About Us](AboutUs.md)